rubygems/bundler-site/source/v1.16/guides/git_bisect.html.md

 ---
-title: How to git bisect in projects using Bundler
+title: How to use git bisect with Bundler
 ---

 ## How to use git bisect